vasanthi-vuppuluri/tic-tac-toe/README.txt

     - Internally makes calls to set.java
     - This class is for the 'Hard' level of the game.
 This class checks for 8 different conditions.
 4 to check if it is possible to win in the next move and 4 to block the users winning scenario.
 If none of the conditions satisfy the maker is placed at a randomly chosen position
 7. Play.java
-    - This is the main class of the Assignment2
+    - This is the main class of the tic-tac-toe
     - Player is asked to choose the size of the board
     - Once a valid board size is chosen, the player is asked to select the game level
     - After selecting the level, player is given an option to choose the marker (i.e. X or O)